Lumbar Spine Instability Overview

 Symptoms of instability within the lower spine include lower back pain accompanied with an on-going unstable sensation within the region.
 Many patients find it difficult to rotate their mid-section.
 Muscle spasms are also a common occurrence for patients experiencing instability.
 A painful clunk can occur with motion and an unprepared patient who steps off a too high curb will get an electrical jolt to their back.

 Non-surgical treatments are typically enough to control the symptoms of lumbar spine instability.
 Non-steroidal, anti-inflammatory medication along with physical therapy and prescribed exercises typically work well.
 A core strengthening program and neutral spine program are important.

 If these non-surgical remedies do not work, then a surgery involving stabilization and fusion will most likely be the next course of treatment for lumbar spine instability.

-Please contact Dr. Donald Corenman, MD for additional information on lumbar spine instability.
-He can be reached at 888-888-5310.
+Please contact the Vail, Aspen, Denver and Grand Junction, Colorado area office of Dr. Donald Corenman, back doctor and spine specialist, for additional information on lumbar spine instability.